pooyagolchian/dogstagram/README.md

 ### `yarn build`

-- This command build Dogstagram application for production.
+- This command builds the Dogstagram application for production.

 ### `yarn format`

-- This command format all files with Prettier.
+- This command formats all files with Prettier.

 ---

 # Code scaffolding

-- I have used several mythology of clean code in this frontend project.
+- I have used several mythologies of clean code in this frontend project.
 - I have used React Testing Library to test the redux reducer to test the main functionality of the Dogstagram application.
 - I have isolated all folders for each functionality.
 I have used the API factory for HTTP requests.
 Helper, components, pages, interfaces, assets, and store that I have separated in isolated folders.
 For components, I have used S in SOLID principles, each component uses single functionality in Dogstagram.